jittagornp/index-search-javascript/README.md

-IndexSearch will find other keyword suggestions which same the keyword search following percentSuggest. such as you search 'java2' but not found this keyword in dictionary, it's will find other keyword which same 'java2', result is 'java' because 'java' same 'java2' 75% > 60%(by default). algorithm for compute the same percent of 2 strings http://na5cent.blogspot.com/2013/02/algorithm-for-find-difference.html.
+IndexSearch will find other keyword suggestions which same the keyword search following percentSuggest. such as you search 'java2' but not found this keyword in dictionary, it's will find other keyword which same 'java2', result is 'java' because 'java' same 'java2' 75% > 60%(by default). algorithm for compute the same percent of 2 strings can see in http://na5cent.blogspot.com/2013/02/algorithm-for-find-difference.html.

-- <i>suggestionsSize</i> (optinal) : number of suggestion keyword, default is 10 keyword
+- <i>suggestionsSize</i> (optinal) : number of suggestion keyword, default is 10 keywords

-- <i>stopword</i> (optional) : is the function for separate keyword from sentence. by default user white space for stop word.
+- <i>stopword</i> (optional) : is the function for separate keyword from sentence. by default use white space for stop word.

 3) <b>search</b>
 ```js